King's College Boat Club: History

 In the May Bumps, performance has largely been similar to that of the Lent Bumps.
 From 1912 until 1930, King's was in the first division, reaching 5th in 1923.
 In 1982, King's dropped into the 3rd division and since 1989 had a continuous existence in the second division.
 Recent movement has reflected that of the Lents, rising from 15th in the second division on the first day of 2003 to the first division by close of racing in 2009.
 2010 saw another three bumps, with King's finishing 14th in the first division.
 This position couldn't be maintained in 2011, which saw an incredibly strong year for college rowing, but 3 bumps in 2012 and a further 3 in 2013 saw King's reach 10th, the highest position held by a King's crew since the 1950s.
 This is a record that has since been broken again: in the 2020 Lent Bumps, M1 climbed 3 places to ninth on the river.

 2012/13 saw arguably one of the strongest years in the history of the club for the 1st men, despite no University rowers at the club.
 Michaelmas was incredibly successful with the 1st IV+ winning the University IVs First Division and the 1st VIII winning the Fairbairn Cup for the first time in the history of the club.
 Blades in Lents followed and a further 3 places were gained in the Mays.
 The disappointment of missing blades on the final day was soon forgotten as the 1st VIII qualified to race in the Temple Challenge Cup at Henley Royal Regatta.

 The college's second men's VIII has recently also enjoyed a run of sustained success, rising from the 5th division in May Bumps 2007 through the 4th division, arriving in the 3rd division on the final day of Mays 2011.
 This was a run that included 3 consecutive years of blades (2007-2009).
 In the Lent Bumps, the Second boat has maintained a mid-table 3rd division spot for the last few years having risen from the 4th division in 2009.

 King's men's 3rd VIII has historically struggled to maintain a position on the river and has only sporadically appeared in the Lent Bumps, however they currently reside in the 5th division of May Bumps having earned blades in 2012.

+In 2023, King's M1 achieved their highest position on the river, reaching 4th on the river, surpassing their 1923 record of fifth.